fpsvogel/fpsvogel.com/src/_posts/2024-02-20-linkedin-posts-for-job-search-networking.md

 ### 15. I finish the job

-After the Bug Blitz was over at my previous job, we engineers switched from the concerted effort to reduce tech debt across the code base, back to business as usual in our own corners of the code base.
+After the Bug Blitz was over at my previous job, we engineers switched from the concerted effort to reduce tech debt across the codebase, back to business as usual in our own corners of the codebase.

 But things would never be the same for me.

 *(Fade in orchestral music, rising in a slow crescendo.)*

-I now had a fledgling expertise in another part of the code base.
+I now had a fledgling expertise in another part of the codebase.
 I didn't want it to go to waste.

 Plus, not all of the tech debt had been dealt with over there.

 So as soon as I found a breather between projects, I went back to tie up loose ends.
-Then I collaborated with the engineers who work in that area of the code base to design a generalized solution, reducing code duplication so that we wouldn't keep having to rewrite largely similar implementations.
+Then I collaborated with the engineers who work in that area of the codebase to design a generalized solution, reducing code duplication so that we wouldn't keep having to rewrite largely similar implementations.

 The job was done, but it was just the beginning of collaboration outside my team.
 More on that next time.